-The school library consists of instructional materials that are accessible to all the students.
-There are textbooks, manuals, reference texts, videos, journals, and periodicals.
-The library has instructional materials which supports the instructional needs of the students, and which prepares them for the occupations, which are directly related to our educational services.
+The school library consists of textbooks and instructional materials that are accessible to all students.
+The school facility also provides internet access to online resources and instructional materials which support the instructional needs of the students.
 All material is at the disposal of the students and may be checked out for supplemental course work reading and for other curriculum related information.
 The library is accessible to students during operating hours.